PaolaGiraldo/voice123-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Worklog
+Markup : - [X] Development Enviroment setup: 30 min
+         - [X] Front-end development: 3 hours
+         - [X] Voice123 Search API call: 1 hour
+         - [ ] Binding the datar returned from API into voice-component 3.5 hours

+# Future improvements and recommendations.
+ Markup : * Bind the data returned from the API into the component, at this point the data can be visualizaded from the browser console
+          * Work in the call to the API